scottwater/blog/short/_posts/2019-01-23-carbon-now-cli.md

 tags:
 ---

-Really nice way to show code in tweets.
+Really nice way to show code in tweets all from your terminal.